remix-run/remix-website/md/react-router-v6.md

 However, if you look closely you'll see a few subtle improvements informed by our work over the years:

-- The `<Routes>` component instead of `<Switch>`.
-Instead of scanning the routes in order, it automatically picks the best one for the current URL.
+- We're using a `<Routes>` instead of `<Switch>`.
+Instead of scanning the routes in order, `<Routes>` automatically picks the best one for the current URL.
 It also allows you to spread routes across your entire app instead of defining them all up front as a prop to `<Router>` as we did in v3.
 - The `<Route element>` prop allows you to pass custom props (even `children`) to your route elements.
 It also makes it easy to [lazily load your route element using `<React.Suspense>`](https://github.com/remix-run/react-router/blob/2ee81d71fa9e8cd980a3d3e92bf9fab81e2efdea/examples/lazy-loading/src/App.tsx#L42-L46) in case it's a `React.lazy()` component.
 We wrote more about the advantages of the `<Route element>` API [in the instructions for upgrading from v5](https://reactrouter.com/docs/en/v6/upgrading/v5#advantages-of-route-element).
 - Instead of adding `<Route exact>` to all of your leaf routes to opt out of deep matching, you can use a `*` at the end of your route path to _opt in_ to deep matching, so you can still split your route config like this: